What Successor Trustees Should Know About Changing a Trust

 Disposing of All Trust Property

-Determining the specific powers a successor trustee has been granted can be complicated.
-Under the trust’s terms, can a successor trustee change a trust?
+Determining the specific powers a successor trustee has can be complicated.
+For example, under the trust provisions, can a successor trustee change a trust?
 Can a trustee change the terms of a revocable trust?
 Can a trustee change the terms of a trust that is discretionary?
-Keystone’s attorneys are standing by to help successor trustees navigate their role and protect beneficiaries against an improper change to the terms of a trust by a trustee.
-Call us today for a free consultation.